 The links below give tips for environmentally friendly lawn care.

 Greenscaping Your Lawn and Garden (PDF):

 Healthy Lawn, Healthy Environment - Caring for your Lawn in an Environmentally Friendly Way (PDF):

 You may be interested in Integrated Pest Management (IPM).
 "In IPM, information about pests and available pest control methods is used to manage pest damage by the most economical means and with the least possible hazard to people, property, and the environment." http://www.epa.gov/pesticides/factsheets/ipm.htm

 You can read more at the Pesticides - Controlling Pests Web area:

-The OPP’s mission is to protect public health and the environment from the risks posed by pesticides, as well as to promote safer means of pest control.
-For more information you may contact OPP at the following:
+The Office of Pesticide Programs’ (OPP) mission is to protect public health and the environment from the risks posed by pesticides, as well as to promote safer means of pest control.
+For more information you may contact OPP: